GuideNepalFIREInvestingRetirement

 रू 1,50,00050%रू 75,000~13

-Two things this table makes obvious.
-First, the savings rate dominates the salary number — a higher saver on a smaller paycheque often beats a lower saver on a bigger one.
-Second, time is the lever: every five years of additional saving compresses the timeline disproportionately.
+Two things jump out.
+First, the savings rate dominates the salary number.
+A higher saver on a smaller paycheque often beats a lower saver on a bigger one.
+Second, time is the lever.
+Every five years of additional saving compresses the timeline disproportionately.

-These numbers assume a steady 7% real return — on the optimistic side for a Nepal-only portfolio.
+These numbers assume a steady 7% real return, which is on the optimistic side for a Nepal-only portfolio.
 Halve that to 3.5% and the timelines stretch by 30–40%.
-The point isn't the precise year, it's that the order of magnitude is real and reachable.
+The point isn't the precise year.
+The order of magnitude is real and reachable.

 Inflation: the silent reset